 Parents reluctant to send their kids back to school

-May 10, 2015-The government’s suggested date for schools to resume classes is only a few days away, but many parents are still reluctant to send their kids to school.
+The government’s suggested date for schools to resume classes is only a few days away, but many parents are still reluctant to send their kids to school.

 Quite a few parents say that the powerful aftershocks that hit the country after the Great Earthquake on April 25 have rattled them so much they do not want to take chances with their kids being away from them.

 Parents, especially those of the younger ones--grade one and below--say they will wait for the powerful jolts to subside before sending their children to school.

 The government has said that classes can resume from May 15, and some kindergartens in the Valley have announced that they will be starting classes even earlier than that.

 But the parents want to stay put.
 “We can still feel powerful jolts several times a day and I don’t think it is a good idea to send my daughter back to school yet,” said Bimala Aryal, mother of a five- year-old daughter.